Day Excursions and Spectacular Scenic Drives Southwest Colorado

 Unaweep Tabeguache Scenic Byway

 A popular scenic drive southwest CO is the Unaweep Tabeguache Scenic Byway.
 This route takes the driver along two rivers, past some lovely riparian areas on the way to Gateway Colorado, home of the Gateway Auto Museum which is a world class museum showcasing over 100 years of automobile transportation in the US.
 Along the route, there are great spots for picnics, boat ramps for kayak and rafting purposes, and historic landmarks like the Hanging Flume.
 This route is dry so when it seems rainy or overcast in the mountains, this scenic drive is a great alternative.
-You can read our blog for more information on this very unique route.

 Two hours north of Ouray is the magnificent Colorado National Monument that was established in 1911 to preserve one of the grand landscapes of the American West.
 You will enjoy a seven-mile Rim Rock Drive, viewing brilliantly colored masses of naturally sculpted rock throughout a 32-square mile area.
 There are a number of picnic areas and short hiking trails along this drive.